a8977338/dfpadsenseoptimiser/_posts/2011-11-30-4UsingGoogleWebsiteOptimizer.md

 title: "Chapter 4 - Using Google Website Optimizer"
 category: book
 permalink: "/book/chapter-4-using-google-website-optimizer.html"
+abstract: "Google Website Optimizer is a tool designed to optimize conversion rates for landing pages and other parts of a website.
+In this chapter you will learn the basic principles of it and see how it can be applied to your website."
 submenu:
   - { hook: "integration", title: "Integration" }
   - { hook: "tracking",    title: "Google Analytics Tracking" }